jimmyjam100/cs3013Public/project-1/v0/README.txt

 === Limitations ===

+-  EOF is only detected if there is no new line before EOF.
-There are currently no limitations that are not present in the spec sheet for the assignment.
+- Other than that, there are currently no limitations that are not present in the spec sheet for the assignment.

+=== Testing ===

+There are files included in the test-inputs directory and the test-outputs directory.

+Each file in test-inputs has a corresponding file in test-outputs.
+If you pipe a file from test-inputs into Mid-Day commander, you should expect a similar output like the one in test-outputs.

+For example:

+$ ./mc0 < test-inputs/1.txt

+should resemble

+$ cat test-outputs/1.txt